Hans William von Fersen: Biography

 Fersen was born into a Baltic German family in what is now Estonia.
-From mother's side, he had partially Scottish ancestry, as he was descended from Friedrich von Stuart, his maternal great-grandfather.
+From his mother's side, he has Scottish ancestry, as his maternal great-grandfather is Friedrich von Stuart.

 Fersen graduated from the Sea Cadet Corps in 1875 and joined the Imperial Russian Navy in 1876.
 In 1878–80 he served aboard the cruiser Asia with the Russian Pacific Fleet, transferring to the cruiser Afrika from 1880 to 1883.
 On 10 July 1883 he was posted to Kronstadt.
 He was promoted to lieutenant on 1 January 1885 and served aboard the gunboat Bobr as officer of the watch later that year.
 He remained on the Bobr on its long-distance navigational training voyage to the Far East from 1886 to 1888.

 From 1889 to 1890 Fersen attended the Russian navy mine warfare school and served in staff posts in the Russian Baltic Fleet from 1890 to 1896.
 In 1896 he commanded the destroyer Vzryv.
 In 1897–99 he was senior officer aboard the cruiser Afrika.
 On 28 April 1899 he was promoted to captain 2nd rank and served as naval attaché to the United States from September 1899 to 1902.